The Devil-Ship Pirates: Critical

+Variety wrote "The production skills of Britain's Hammer Film artisans convert this otherwise routine adventure melodrama into a slightly better than average entry of its genre.
+The solidity of these physical values, coupled with a dramatic concept that stresses action elements, should override to some _ extent certain story deficiencies and the obscurity of the players to Yank audiences and make the Columbia release a serviceable partner in an exploitation dualer for the maleoriented adventure market.
+The kids will like it, too."

 The Guardian called it "very good fun and should have children sitting on the edge of their seats."

+Film Review wrote "good old melodrama from Hammer, with plenty of rousing skullduggery, battles and deeds of valour."

 The Monthly Film Bulletin called it a "hackneyed, land-locked corsair yarn, quite well mounted but utterly lacklustre."

 The Devil-Ship Pirates is a "lacklustre pirate yarn with not much action and some elements of Hammer horror" according to Halliwell's Film and Video Guide.
-Richard Harland-Smith it is a "spirited romp", but notes that the film's "diet of floggings, hangings and swordplay pushed its 'U' certificate to the limits."
+Richard Harland-Smith says that it is a "spirited romp", but notes that the film's "diet of floggings, hangings and swordplay pushed its 'U' certificate to the limits."

 Legacy

 Sharp and Lee would go on to make several more films together, including The Face of Fu Manchu, The Brides of Fu Manchu, Rasputin the Mad Monk and Bear Island.

 Hammer once announced it would make a biopic of the female pirate Anne Bonney to star Raquel Welch, Mistress of the Seas.
 However it was never made.